Andromedov/Andromedov/README.md

 # Hey there!
 I'm Yevhen 👋

-An ordinary developer who loves music and learning new things.
+An ordinary developer who loves music and learning new things.<br/>
 I can talk endlessly about rock and nu metal, especially about Linkin Park

 ## 🌐 Socials: